geekgonecrazy/geekgonecrazy.github.io/_posts/2012-05-10-childrens-distro-sneak-peak.md

 publish: true
 tags: [ipv6]
 ---
-I was assigned the task of creating a children's linux distro for use here at the library.
-Here's a sneak peak.
+I was assigned the task of creating a children's linux distro for use here at the library(where I work).
+Here's a sneak peak:

 ![][1]